TypeScript client

 database_id

-Example usage with custom headers and parameters:
+Example with PostgreSQL-specific parameters:

 const stream = new ShapeStream({